HenkPoley/PhpDocBlockDoctor/README.md

 ## Backstory

 Had a crashing "single"-sign-on system that uses costomisations of [SimpleSAMLphp](https://github.com/simplesamlphp/simplesamlphp).
 Found out that the project has the common PHP problem that the `@throws` annotations were not maintained, and thus the developers were not able to properly catching exceptions.
-After grappling it for a bit, I wrote this to clean ithatt up, and then thought it might be useful for others.
+After grappling it for a bit, I wrote this to clean that up, and then thought it might be useful for others.

 ## TODO